 SWOT is one of the popular business analysis techniques.
 In this particular technique, both strengths and weaknesses of the organization are considered.
 It involves structuring and categorizing processes into opportunities and threats.
 This helps to determine the proper allocation of resources.

 This technique allows for prioritizing requirements by presenting a framework in which each condition can be evaluated relative to the others.
 Is it a must-have?
 Something the project should have?
 Something that could be improved?
 Or something useful that would be added to the future?

 CATWOE (Customers, Actors, Transformation Process, World View, Owner, and Environmental Constraints)

 This technique helps business analysts understand different stakeholders’ perspectives and the impact that their views will have on the direction of the project.

 Apart from these techniques, there are many others such as Brainstorming, Mind Mapping, Business Process Modeling (BPM), Use Case Modeling, and others.
-It is important for a business analyst to familiarize themselves with most of these techniques.
-Now, you might be wondering why you should even become a business analyst in the first place, right?.
+It is important for business analysts to familiarize themselves with most of these techniques.
+Now, you might be wondering why you should even become a business analyst in the first place, right?
 For the rest of this business analysis definition article, let us try to answer this question.

 Reasons to Become a Business Analyst